 ● Sacred City of Caral: The 5000-year-old 626-hectare archaeological site of The Sacred City of Caral-Supe is located on a desert terrace overlooking the green valley of the Supe river.
-Is the oldest centre of civilization in the Americas.
-Exceptionally well-preserved, the site is impressive in terms of its design and the complexity of its architectural, especially its monumental stone and earthen platform mounts and sunken circular courts.
+Is the oldest center of civilization in the Americas.
+Exceptionally well-preserved, the site is impressive in terms of its design and the complexity of its architecture, especially its monumental stone and earthen platform mounts and sunken circular courts.

 ● Plaza de Armas: It has a simple infrastructure, in tribute to the districts.

 ● Museo Bolivariano: This is a museum dedicated to one of the liberators of Peru, Simon Bolivar.
 From this place in Pativilca, the liberator began to plan the wave of independence of Peru.